 MTHFR is a gene that has generated a ton of interest in the health and wellness world, but many remain skeptical.
-A few years ago at SXSW in Austin I was practically laughed out of the room for asking a question about MTHFR to a panel of genetics experts.
-However, what are common mutations in these genes have been blamed on everything from autism to breast cancer to heart disease, but is there good science to back up these claims?
-We brought back Gene Food’s resident geneticist, Dr. Aaron Gardner to go over the latest research on MTHFR.
-We cover the lab tests that can help determine how well MTHFR and other methylation genes are functioning, ideal dosing for B vitamins, other genes that impact the methylation cycle and why an amino acid metabolite called homocysteine is a problem for many with MTHFR SNPs.
+Is there good science to back up all the claims made about MTHFR?
+No, in fact the role of common MTHFR polymorphisms is becoming more commonly overstated to the point where the CDC just published this page addressing some of the false claims being made about MTHFR.
+While we don’t think the issue is as black and white as the CDC claims, we brought back Gene Food’s resident geneticist, Dr. Aaron Gardner to go over the latest research on MTHFR.
+We cover the lab tests that can help determine how well MTHFR and other methylation genes are functioning, ideal dosing for B vitamins, other genes that impact the methylation cycle and why an amino acid metabolite called homocysteine is sometimes a problem for many with MTHFR SNPs, when other genetic markers are also present.
 The episode also touches on other genetic markers such as ApoE4 and whether a high fat diet is a good idea for carriers of this much-discussed genetic marker.
 At the end of the show, we get into omega-3 fatty acid metabolism and the histamine genes.

 This Episode Covers: